tasal9/ZamAI/Google-Summer-of-Code.md

 ## Tips

 - Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the `:help` command from within neovim (`:help textlock`).
-- Ask questions and post your partial work frequently (say, once every day or 2, if possible).
-It's OK if work is messy; just put "[WIP]" in the pull request (PR) title.
+- Ask questions and post your partial work frequently (every 1-2 days, if possible).
+It's OK if work is messy; just mark the pull request (PR) as "Draft".
 - Take advantage of the continuous integration (CI) systems which automatically run against your pull requests.
 When you send work to a PR, the full test-suite runs on the PR while you continue to work locally.
 - `:help dev-tools` contains up-to-date documentation on building, debugging, and development tips.
-- Only a text editor, CMake, and a compiler are needed to develop Neovim.
+- Only a text editor, `cmake`, and a compiler are needed to develop Neovim.
 LSP or [ctags](https://github.com/universal-ctags/ctags) is very helpful also.
 - The [contributing guidelines](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md) are intended to be helpful, not rigid.

 # GSoC Ideas 2025